shijiansj/DeepCatra/Related/gcn/README.md

 python3 model_train.py train_dataset_path valid_dataset_path

 to train and evaluate the GCN model.
-The best model parameters has been saved in the file "model_params.pkl"
+The best model parameters has been saved in the file "model_best_params.pkl"

 finally run the command: